As a punchout user, please email ECT-punchout@RDOequipment.com for assistance.

 6) Stop Work Authority

 At RDO, all team members have the authority to stop their own or their peer's work if the situation seems unsafe to continue.
+This is called Stop Work Authority (SWA).
 They can then consult with their manager or a more experienced team member to determine how to proceed in the safest manner possible.
 This helps to prevent unnecessary risk and gives the people closest to the work (the technicians) final say on the safety of a project.

 service technician looking at safety metrics on computer